LaSalle, Ontario: Town features

 One of LaSalle's biggest events is the annual Strawberry Festival which takes place on the first weekend in June.
 The annual LaSalle Craft Beer Festival, put on by the Corporation of the Town of LaSalle, is another annual event that features different types of beer, from popular brands to smaller microbreweries.

 LaSalle also has a bicycle trail network called the LaSalle Trail, which links up to neighbouring Windsor Trail network, allowing people to ride from Sandwich Secondary School to Windsor's Riverfront Trail.
 The town has expressed intention to connect LaSalle (and indirectly, Windsor) to the Chrysler Canada Greenway by constructing a link to the Trans Canada Trail near Oldcastle.

 LaSalle's Brunet Park has a 2.6 km loop trail and is generally considered an easy route, which takes an average of 28 minutes to complete.
 With 40 km of paved trails in LaSalle, you can walk, jog or ride your bicycle throughout the town.
 There are 16 signs along the trails, with facts about LaSalle, Ontario and/or Canada.

 The town also features the Vollmer Culture and Recreation Complex, home to the LaSalle Vipers, of the GOJHL and the LaSalle Sabres, of the OMHA.
 It is also home to the LaSalle Stompers, of the Ontario Soccer Association.
 The complex has multiple rooms for hosting of events, 2 arenas, an Olympic-sized pool and slide, outdoor skate park, splash pad, soccer fields, and baseball diamonds.

 Education

 The secular Anglophone school district is Greater Essex County District School Board.
 The Catholic Anglophone school district is Windsor-Essex Catholic District School Board.

 LaSalle has two secondary schools: Sandwich Secondary School and St. Thomas of Villanova Catholic Secondary School.
 Elementary schools include Sacred Heart Elementary School, Legacy Oak Trail Public School, LaSalle Public School, Sandwich West Public School, École Monseigneur Augustin Caron, and Holy Cross Catholic Elementary School.

-The area Catholic secular school district is Conseil scolaire Viamonde.
+The area Secular Francophone school district is Conseil scolaire Viamonde.
 The zoned elementary school in that sector is École élémentaire Louise-Charron, and the zoned secondary school is École secondaire de Lamothe-Cadillac (formerly École secondaire Michel-Gratton).

 The area Catholic Francophone school district is Conseil scolaire catholique Providence.